jeffallen6767/keccak-p-js/README.md

 How to SHAKE-n:

-just create an instance with a shake mode, and update it with input as normal then call instance.digest(n-bytes) as many times as you like to create n bytes of hash at whatever rate you need
+* create an instance using a valid shake mode
+* update the instance with input to be hashed
+* call instance.digest(n-bytes) 1..n times to create n bytes of hash

 ```javascript

 var shake = keccak.mode("SHAKE-256").init().update("abc"),